pmaher1/MATH1061-Notes/README.md

 Week 4 - Same as week 4

+Week 5 - Same as week 5

-Week 5 - Some notes written up for week 5, need finishing notes and then writing up on latex
+Week 6 - Some progress, all written up on the latex

-Week 6+ - No progress
+Week 7+ - No progress